Time formatting and storage bugs: Year 2137

 GPS dates are expressed as a week number and a day-of-week number, with the week number initially using a ten-bit value and modernised GPS navigation messages using a 13-bit field.
 Ten-bit systems would roll over every 1024 weeks (about 19.6 years) after Sunday 6 January 1980 (the GPS epoch), and 13-bit systems roll over every 8192 weeks.
 Thirteen-bit systems will roll over to zero in 2137.

+Year 2248

+RISC OS stores dates as centiseconds (hundredths of a second) since 1 January 1900 in five bytes (40 bits).
+These timestamps are used internally and exposed in file metadata (load and exec addresses).
+This value will overflow on 3 June 2248 at 06:57:57.75 UTC.